alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 # Card

-A general card container, the most basic card container that can be used to hold text, lists, images, paragraphs, and is commonly used for backend overview pages.
+A general card container, the most basic card container, can be used to hold text, lists, images, and paragraphs.
+Commonly used in backend overview pages.

-## Code Examples

-### Basic Usage
+## Basic Usage

-The `Card` component is divided into 3 sections: `CardHeader`, `CardContent`, and `CardFooter`.
-Below are example documents.
+The `Card` component is divided into three modules: `CardHeader`, `CardContent`, and `CardFooter`.
+Below is an example document.

-### Card Title
+## Card Title

-The `Card` component provides a `CardHeader` sub-component to set the header section of the card.
-You can set the title of the card container using the `title` attribute.
+The card component provides the `CardHeader` subcomponent to set the card header module.
+You can use `title` to set the title of the card container.

 ```tsx
 import { Card, CardHeader, Stack } from '@bifrostui/react';